CaZual-T/CZT-Mod-Manager/README.md

 - After installing UnRar, Click UnRar again to auto detect and set its path.

 ### - 4:) Select Game profile
+- Click LOAD STEAM LIBRARIES at the bottom.
 - Click the drop down on the left.  (you can change this at any time)
 <img width="178" height="359" alt="{D4BEC0A2-DD47-4693-AD3C-936974E4EF7B}" src="https://github.com/user-attachments/assets/6ca83fb3-5ea6-4119-aa77-b4e9a920e6d1" />